Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/shape_space.md

 This seemingly contrived example has a real archaeological counterpart.
 In 2019, researchers used commercial records that had been engraved by Assyrian merchants onto 19th Century BCE stone tablets in order to estimate distances between pairs of lost Bronze age cities in present-day Turkey.
 Using this "atlas" of sorts, they estimated the locations of the lost cities.[^Barjamovich2019]

 You may be confused as to why biologists should care about stone tablets and lost cities.
-Let us therefore return to our problem of classifying segmented WBC images by family.
+For now, we will return to our problem of classifying segmented WBC images by family.

 ## Vectorizing a segmented image